Jesse-Cameron/presentations/brownbags/programming_with_photos/PITCHME.md

 ---

+Focus on the MVP and solve for that. <br/>
 Learn to deliver and improve on your results <br/>

+---?color=#e49436

+## Conclusion

+@ul
+- Don't get caught in the headlines.
+    - Take a moment.
+    - Breathe.
+    -  Come back with a clear mind.
+- Pay attention to your users.
-Focus on the MVP and solve for that.
+- Focus on delivering MVP _then_ improving

----
+- Ultimately, never forget that this is a journey.
+    - You aren't going to become a genius overnight
+    - Let me stress this, _you aren't going to become a genius overnight_
+@ulend